You are in THE STRATEGY ZONE.

 - Input-Output-Outcomes: Using outcome models properly:

 - We often work in clients in regulated industries whose regulator demands outcomes.
 Here are some examples from the water industry and OFWAT’s original perspective on Outcomes:

 - Outcome thinking and the Strategic balanced scorecard: Making them work together

-We have helped a few UK Water companies with their outcome thinking, overall strategy documents, and submissions to OFWAT.
+We have helped a three UK Water companies with their outcome thinking, overall strategy documents, and submissions to OFWAT.
 We have also helped various charities with their strategy and outcome thinking.
 If you would like help or advice in either of these areas, get in touch.

 Back to contents list

 10 Making strategy happen: Culture, alignment, cascading, communicating & managing